chreman/masterthesis_old/README.md

     1. Spark-submit options: add `--py-files s3://bucket/path/pyfiles.py` for your files that you want to import from in the spark-application
     1. the arguments you provide to the application,
     1. an action on failure (I mostly terminate the cluster, except I want to ssh to master or some node after failure for manual inspection).
-    It should look similar to this
+    It should look similar to this:
     ![step 1 software](step1_software.png)
 1. Choose hardware
   1. Network and EC2 Subnet can be left at defaults for most cases